InformaticsMatters/squonk2-python-vscode-dev-container/README.md

 Dev-Container expects this.
 This is where we put all our kubernetes cluster config files and it wil lbe mounted into the DevContainer as `/k8s-config`.

+A **postCreateCommand** is used to fix volume permissions of the command-history file when you first start the dev-container.
+This allows command history to persist between containers.
+You'll see a few messages ending with **Done.
+Press any key to close the terminal.**.
+Hit any key and you'll be *good-to-go*.

 >   Separate branches of this repository will be maintained
     for each active Major/Minor Python version used in our Projects.
     So you'll find a 3.13 branch for our Python 3.13 projects.